18F/myusa/api_docs/branding.md

 ## MyUSA Button

-The MyUSA button is available in two styles: with a blue background and with a white background.
+Two versions of the MyUSA button are available: one with a blue background and one with a white background.

 **Note:** In the HTML code below, replace `$URL` with your custom sign in URL.
 (See [the "Authenticating Users" section](#authenticating-users) for more information.)